wjrl/BioFabric/executables/Windows/README-INSTALL.txt

-To install BioFabric, drag the BioFabric.exe file out of the zip archive onto your desktop.
-Double-clicking on the icon should launch the application.
+To install BioFabric, double-click on the BioFabricInstaller program.
+If you want to install it in the Windows "Program Files" folder, you will need to run the BioFabricInstaller as an Admin user.
+If you are not an Admin, you will need to choose to install it within your home directory.